Presentations & Speakers:

 Navigating the Hard Conversations:

-In an era of heightened polarization and complex societal challenges, fostering civil discourse is more critical than ever on college campuses.
-This session will explore strategies for engaging students in constructive dialogue about challenging issues, emphasizing the importance of empathy, active listening, and mutual respect while also helping students understand that, factually and ethically, not all opinions are not equally valid.
-Centering on our students' personal experiences and diverse identities, this presentation will provide practical tools for interacting with students with the aim of creating inclusive and dignity-focused environments.
-We will discuss the challenges students face in navigating difficult conversations—whether about race, identity, politics, or values—and how educators can guide them toward meaningful engagement that builds community rather than division.
+Building Bridges Through Civil Discourse In an era of heightened polarization and complex societal challenges, fostering civil discourse is more critical than ever on college campuses.
+This session explores strategies for engaging students in constructive dialogue about challenging issues, emphasizing the importance of empathy, active listening, and mutual respect while also helping students understand that, factually and ethically, not all opinions are equally valid.
+Centering on our students' personal experiences and diverse identities, this presentation provides practical tools for interacting with students with the aim of creating inclusive and dignity-focused environments.
+We discuss the challenges students face in navigating difficult conversations—whether about race, identity, politics, or values—and how educators can guide them toward meaningful engagement that builds community rather than division. |

 Leslie Dorrough Smith, Ph.D.